The changes you need to make to prepare your farming business for a no-deal Brexit.

 Preparing to move goods between Ireland and Northern Ireland

-If the UK leaves the EU without a deal, goods moving between Ireland and Northern Ireland will face different procedures compared to other UK-EU trade.
+Goods moving between Ireland and Northern Ireland will have different procedures compared to other UK-EU trade.

 Preparing for changes to existing trade agreements